carlgira/oci-tf-vision-web-client/README.md

 ## Destroy
-If yoy want to delete all the resources.
+If you want to delete all the resources.
 ```
 terraform destroy
 ```